-Necessary fire, tornado, and lock down drills will occur throughout the year.
+Necessary fire, tornado, lock down drills, and classroom evacuations will occur throughout the year.
 The drills are practiced to help ensure everyone's safety in the event a real emergency occurs.
 Throughout the year our teachers will explain the drill procedures to students so they have a clear understanding of the plans.